newchuyalong/libgdx-learning/3D-Particle-Effects.md

 particleSystem.add(effect);
 ```

+If you scroll back up and watch the 3D Tank Battle video, you will see that each tank has its own dust effects.
+That means each tank has it's own copy of the effect inside the system.
+You really don't want to make a new copy of the particle effect each time you create an object or graphical effect that needs it.
+Instead, you should use Pool the effects to avoid new object creation.
+You can read more about Pooling in this wiki or the libgdx Pool class documentation.

 ### Step 4: Rendering our 3D Particles Using the ParticleSystem
 A ParticleSystem must update and draw its own components, then be passed to a ModelBatch instance to be rendered to the scene.
 ```java